By T. A. McMahon

 The Mystical Revolution: How Millions of People Have Been Introduced to the Aquarian Age, by Ray Yungan

-Mystical Revolution And Reiki Energy, by Ray Yungan (Video)
+The Mystical Revolution, by Ray Yungen (Video)

 Have You Contemplated Your Spirituality?
 Part 1, by T.A.
 McMahon and Larry DeBruyn (Radio Show)